 "How many are your works, O Lord!
 In wisdom you made them all; the earth is full of your creatures.
 There is the sea, vast and spacious, teeming with creatures beyond number living things both large and small.
 (Psalm 104:24-25)

-Through him all things were made; without him, nothing was made that has been made."
+Through God all things were made; without God, nothing was made that has been made."
 John 1:3

 - Have you seen the effects of climate change in your city, state, or region?

 - Have you ever thought of Bangladesh or other countries in Southern Asia as places experiencing the effects of climate change?
 Why or why not?

 - Why do you think the CCDB has decided to focus on this issue?

 - What does the Church have to say about why we should care for the planet?